 The New Jersey Meadowlands, nestled between New York City and Newark, is a strange sort of in-between zone.
 It belongs neither to nature nor to man.
 The grasslands and birds of nature are abundant.
-So, too are the derelict factories and warehouses.
-The unwanted detritus of civilization is cast off into the Meadowlands, ranging from garbage to industry.
+So, too, are the derelict factories and warehouses.
+The unwanted detritus of civilization is cast off into the Meadowlands, ranging from garbage piles to noxious-smelling industries.

 Millions of commuters to and from the suburbs to New York City pass through this region of indeterminate identity.
 Many look out the windows of passing trains, planes, and cars.
 Yet few care to observe the lapping tides and bizarre beauty of this unwanted strip of land.
-These views show various scenes from my daily train ride on New Jersey Transit between Newark Broad Street and Hoboken Terminal.
+These views show various scenes from my daily train ride through the Meadowlands between Newark Broad Street and Hoboken Terminal.

 Old drawbridge at Port Newark